outl1ne/nova-menu-builder/README.md

 Continuation of [Infinety/Nova-Menu-Builder](https://github.com/InfinetyEs/Nova-Menu-Builder).

-This [Laravel Nova](https://github.com/InfinetyEs/Nova-Menu-Builder) allows you to create and manage menus and menu items.
+This [Laravel Nova](https://github.com/InfinetyEs/Nova-Menu-Builder) package allows you to create and manage menus and menu items.

 ## Features